-A single post shared by all of your employees can offer a significant opportunity for increasing visibility, improving brand recognition and providing a competitive advantage.
+A single post shared by all of your employees can offer a significant opportunity to increase visibility, improve brand recognition, and provide a competitive advantage.

-Social media has fundamentally changed the way people interact with the world around them, including the organizations they belong to.
+Social media has fundamentally changed the way people interact with the world around them, including their organizations.

-The average employee has ten times more followers than their company.
+The average employee has a wider network of followers than their company.
 Leveraging the connections and networks of your employees can be a huge differentiator.

 Are employees the (new) brand advocates for your company?
 It’s all pointing to an untapped opportunity.